pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repetitions_of_tasks.md

             ...
 ```

-Replicating this pattern across a project allows for a clean way to define
+Replicating this pattern across a project allows a clean way to define parametrizations.
-parametrizations.

 ## Extending parametrizations

-Some parametrized tasks are extremely expensive to run - be it in terms of computing
+Some parametrized tasks are costly to run - costly in terms of computing power, memory,
-power, memory or time.
-On the other hand, parametrizations are often extended which
-could also trigger all parametrizations to be rerun.
-Thus, use the
+or time.
+Users often extend parametrizations triggering all parametrizations to be
-{func}`@pytask.mark.persist <pytask.mark.persist>` decorator which is explained in more
+rerun.
+Thus, use the {func}`@pytask.mark.persist <pytask.mark.persist>` decorator, which
-detail in this {doc}`tutorial <../tutorials/making_tasks_persist>`.
+is explained in more detail in this {doc}`tutorial <../tutorials/making_tasks_persist>`.